marcos-alexandre82/force-login-only-with-email/README.md

 How to install:

-1. In your WordPressu Dashboard, please go to Plugins -> Plugin Install.
+1. In your WordPress Dashboard, please go to Plugins -> Plugin Install.
 2. Search "Force Login With Email".
 3. Click on the "Install Now" button.
 4. After you can "Activate" the plugin in Plugins -> Installed.